snoozleEmily/library_system/README.md

 ## Introduction

 This repository was made as an University project.
-It is a library management system developed to help libraries in organizing their collections and managing book loans effectively.
+It is a library management system developed to help libraries organize their collections and manage book loans effectively.

 ## Disclaimer